 There’s always new info and treatments coming out.
 This could mean better results for people with radial nerve palsy.
 Stay informed, look after your health, and always seek help when you need it.

-The main goal in treating radial nerve palsy is to restore arm, wrist, and hand function and mobility.
+The main goal in Radial Nerve Palsy Treatment is to restore arm, wrist, and hand function and mobility.
 Your medical team will create a plan for you.
 This plan might include many things, like conservative treatments, medicine, physical therapy, and sometimes surgery.

 Conservative Treatments